datbayev/algo/README.md

-# topcoder
+# Algorithms and Data structures

-My solutions for TopCoder SRMs.
+This repository is aimed to collect implementations of some of the popular algorithms and data structures.

-Feel free to grab if you find something useful or interesting.
+If you find something useful or interesting please feel free to grab, or give me feedback via email: gmegido@gmail.com